All Episodes

 So this notion that he somehow committed perjury is absolutely ludicrous.

-This matter would be thrown out uh by career prosecutors in about five minutes after looking at it.
+This matter would be thrown out by career prosecutors in about five minutes after looking at it.

-They wouldn't they probably wouldn't even look at it.
+They probably wouldn't even look at it.

-I guess the next question then, Joe, is which is I think very critical to the entire discussion here, is how the Democrats and media run with something like this, acting as though this was a big lie.
+I guess the next question then, Joe, is which is, I think, very critical to the entire discussion here: is how the Democrats and media run with something like this, acting as though this was a big lie, when if you listen to the question and answer, it was an obvious response to a very specific question.

 And no, he wasn't part of a conspiracy to meet and communicate with the Russians on behalf of the Trump campaign.

-It's it's so non it's such a non-story.
+It's so non-it's such a non-story.

 And they do that by creating the stories that are non-stories that the mainstream media loves to push because if a Schumer gets up and says something, they're going to cover it.

-They see what's going on here, they listen to a Chuck Schumer and a Nancy Pelosi make inane statement uh in front of the cameras with no supporting data.
+They listen to a Chuck Schumer and a Nancy Pelosi make inane statements in front of the cameras with no supporting data.

 And the American people know what's going on here.